Today is the day.

 I know very few people believe in God these days but it's my main source of strength...and let's face it - everyone needs support from somewhere.

-At this stage, Paul's chest is like a box of chocolates.
+At this stage, Paul's chest is like a mystery box.
 We don't know what the surgeon will find until he goes in there.

 They told me to go home and come back at 6.30 so I did.